querkmachine/FSForms/_components/date.md

 * The date is not prior to an allowed range (if applicable).
 * The date is not after an allowed range (if applicable).

+Validate the date as a whole, not the day, month and year separately.
+You can often do this by trying to create a date object with the inputs and seeing whether it returns an error or not.

 The HTML date input always returns the value in the [ISO 8601](https://www.iso.org/standard/40874.html) format of `YYYY-MM-DD`, regardless of the user's locale settings.
 The input `value` also expects dates to be in this format.

 ### Date ranges